sumeet004/js-school-project-BafnaSumeet/README.md

 # Timeline App

-Basic HTML skeleton for a timeline app.

-Includes:
+This is a simple timeline app where you can see events in a clean layout.

+## What’s inside

-- Header with title and theme toggle
+- A header with the app title and a theme toggle button
-- Empty nav for filters
+- A placeholder navigation for filters (can add later)
-- Timeline section
+- Timeline section where event markers appear dynamically
-- Modal placeholder

-Now updated with:
-- Basic CSS styling for header and timeline
-- Responsive layout for mobile, tablet, and desktop
+- A modal that shows details when you click an event

+## What I’ve done so far

+**Task 1:** Created the basic HTML structure.
+**Task 2:** Added CSS for styling and made it responsive for mobile, tablet, and desktop.
+Event markers and modal have basic placeholder styles.
+**Task 3:** Added JavaScript to make it interactive:
+  - Fetches events from `events.json`
-- Placeholder styles for event markers and modal
+  - Generates timeline markers automatically

-Next step: add interactivity and real timeline events.
+  - Click a marker to open a modal with event details and images
+  - Close the modal with a button